neurobagel/documentation/docs/infrastructure.md

 To interact with your graph backend, you have two general options:

-=== "graphDB"
+=== "GraphDB"

-    1. Send HTTP requests from the neurobagel API to the HTTP REST endpoints of the graphDB backend e.g. using `curl`. graphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
+    1. Send HTTP requests from the neurobagel API to the HTTP REST endpoints of the GraphDB backend e.g. using `curl`.
+GraphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
-    2. Use the graphDB web interface (called [the workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)).
+    2. Use the GraphDB web interface (called [the workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)).
-    Once your local graphDB backend is running you can connect to it at [http://localhost:8000](http://localhost:8000)
+    Once your local GraphDB backend is running you can connect to it at [http://localhost:7200](http://localhost:7200)

     !!! info

-        Using the graphDB workbench is a more accessible way to manage the graphDB endpoint.
+        Using the GraphDB workbench is a more accessible way to manage the GraphDB endpoint.
-        The workbench is well documented on the graphDB website.
+        The workbench is well documented on the GraphDB website.
-        Here we will focus instead on setting up graphDB with API calls, that can be automated.
+        Here we will focus instead on setting up GraphDB with API calls, that can be automated.

 === "Stardog"